appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/setup-kubernetes-cluster-aws-eks.md

 toc_max_heading_level: 2
 ---

-# Set up Kubernetes Cluster on AWS-EKS
+# Set up Kubernetes cluster on AWS EKS

-This page provides steps to set up a Kubernetes Cluster with the persistent volume on AWS-EKS.
+This page provides steps to set up a Kubernetes Cluster with the persistent volume on Amazon Elastic Kubernetes Service (EKS).

 ## Prerequisites